Visit the institution website for COVID‑19 updates

 Months of entry

-This English Language MA programme, founded over ten years ago, focuses on the description and explanation of the English language, including its structure, functions and social contexts of use.
-English language here refers to the study of English as an academic subject, not the practice of English.
+This English Language MA programme, founded over 10 years ago, focuses on the description and explanation of the English language, including its structure, functions and social contexts of use.
+English language here refers to the linguistic study of English as an academic subject, not the practice of English.

 We have a tried and tested formula, devised to accommodate busy people (most of our students have full-time jobs).
 The scheme is part-time, taking place over three years (modules in the first two years, dissertation in the third year).
 It is designed to appeal to a wide audience (including UK teachers of the English Language A level).
 Each of the six modules, spread over two years, begins with a compulsory Saturday face-to-face session at Lancaster University and is completed in distance mode.
 Assessment is via coursework.
-The final year involves a dissertation supported by an individual supervisor.
+The final year involves a dissertation supported by one-to-one distance meetings with a specially allocated supervisor.

-Note that each of the modules on this scheme can be taken individually, without registering for the programme as a whole.
+Each of the modules on this scheme can also be taken individually, without registering for the programme as a whole.
 You will be awarded a certificate for the successful completion of the module you have chosen.
-In other words, if you specifically wish to lay down a foundation for English grammar or Phonetics, or tap into the latest developments in stylistics and discourse analysis, you can do so.
-If you enjoy a module, you can do further modules or enrol for the whole scheme (the modules you have taken will be credited to you).
+In other words, if you specifically wish to establish a foundation for English grammar or Phonetics, or tap into the latest developments in stylistics and discourse analysis, you can do so.
+If you enjoy a module, you can sign up for further modules or enrol for the whole scheme (the modules you have taken will be credited to your Masters programme).
+Please contact us if you are interested in taking individual modules.

 Information for international students